PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Theory

 where $\mathbf{p}_j = [E_{j,x}, H_{j,y}, E_{j,y}, -H_{j,x}]^\text{T}$ in $\mathbf{P}$ thus represent the partial wave field components in the homogeneous layer.
 The diagonal matrix $\mathbf{Q} = \exp(i k_0 h \mathbf{Q}_{\bm{\Delta}})$ depends on the corresponding eigenvalues $q_j$ of $\bm{\Delta}$ as

 It thus describes the coherent propagation of the partial waves in the layer, where the eigenvalues $q_j$ represent the $z$-components of the corresponding wavevectors $K_{j,z}$.

-The four partial waves can be sorted into a pair of waves travelling forward (towards $+z$, subscript $\rightarrow$) and a pair of partial waves that travel backward (towards $-z$, subscript $\leftarrow$).
-The two partial waves within each pair can then be uniquely identified according to their polarisation.
-Here, we sort the partial waves as follows~\footnote{In Ref.~\cite{Yeh1979}, the partial waves are sorted according to their polarisation first, and their direction second (which would correspond to the order 0, 2, 1, 3, here) in order for the matrix $\mathbf{P}$ to be block-diagonal for isotropic layers.} \begin{itemize} \item $j=0$: forward direction ($\rightarrow$), mostly polarised along the $x$ axis, \item $j=1$: forward direction ($\rightarrow$), mostly polarised along the $y$ axis, \item $j=2$: backward direction ($\leftarrow$), mostly polarised along the $x$ axis, \item $j=3$: backward direction ($\leftarrow$), mostly polarised along the $y$ axis. \end{itemize} Details about the numerical analysis of the partial waves can be found in~\ref{sec:partial_waves}.
+The four partial waves can generally be represented as a pair of waves travelling forward (towards $+z$, subscript $\rightarrow$) and a pair of partial waves that travel backward (towards $-z$, subscript $\leftarrow$).
+The two partial waves within each pair can then be identified according to their polarisation.
+In PyLlama, the partial waves are sorted as follows \begin{itemize} \item $j=0$: forward direction ($\rightarrow$), mostly polarised along the $x$ axis, \item $j=1$: forward direction ($\rightarrow$), mostly polarised along the $y$ axis, \item $j=2$: backward direction ($\leftarrow$), mostly polarised along the $x$ axis, \item $j=3$: backward direction ($\leftarrow$), mostly polarised along the $y$ axis \end{itemize} but this is only one possibility~\footnote{In Ref.~\cite{Yeh1979}, the partial waves are sorted according to their polarisation first and their direction second (which would correspond to the order 0, 2, 1, 3, here).}.
+Details about the numerical analysis of the partial waves is provided in~\ref{sec:partial_waves}.

+Let us emphasize that the sorting is quite irrelevant for obtaining the transfer and scattering matrices of the multilayer stack (when one does not wish to extract transfer and scattering matrices for subsets of the system), the only constraint being that the intermediate matrices used in the calculation be invertible.
+The sorting allows avoiding such situations.